marcoturco/DROP/README.md

 ### The DROP dataset

-DROP is  global land gridded dataset to monitoring DROught from Probabilistic approach.
+DROP is a global land gridded dataset to monitoring DROught from Probabilistic approach.
 This enhances previously available climate datasets, which were static in nature or that not provide uncertainty estimations.
 An ensemble approach, similarly to weather/climate prediction studies, has been applied for DROP, where the members are different observations-based products (see following Table).
 <br/>

-DroP is available from https://earth.bsc.es/gitlab/mturco/drop from January 1981 to December 2019, which will be extended to near real-time as additional months of data become available.
+DroP is available from https://b2share.eudat.eu/records/3146138a23ef48849d3f71ef332c086d and from https://github.com/marcoturco/DROP/tree/master/data from January 1981 to the last month.
 Files were created in NetCDF format following the Climate metadata standards.
 DROP provides information in a variety of ways:
 <br/>
 - SPI values.
 The ensemble mean of DROP provides the values of the SPI index.
 This could be of use for user that need to quantify the drought conditions.
 <br/>